yashydv9/Customer-Churn-Predictor/README.md

 # Overview
 - This app is trained on  https://github.com/yashydv9/Customer-Churn-Predictor/blob/main/Cust_Churn.csv dataset and can predict results as per this dataset only.
+- Most customers have churned in between 0-1 months of tenure.
+Tenure >1 have negligible affect on churn prediction.

 - Train it with other datasets to improve its accuracy.